qqqlab/madflight/readme.md

 # Getting Started

 1. Setup the USER-SPECIFIED DEFINES section in the main code, and configure the pins in hw_ESP32.h or hw_RP2040.h
+2. Connect your IMU sensor including the INT pin according to the configured pins:
+    - Connect sensor VCC and GND pins to dev board 3.3V and GND.
+    - For I2C sensors: connect sensor SDA to dev board I2C_SDA, SCL to I2C_SCL and INT to IMU_INT.
+    - For SPI sensors: connect sensor SCL/SCLK to dev board SPI_SCLK, SDA/SDI to SPI_MOSI, ADD/SDO to SPI_MISO, NCS to SPI_CS, and INT to IMU_INT.
+5. Uncomment print_imu_GyroData(), print_imu_AccData(), print_imu_MagData(), and/or print_ahrs_RollPitchYaw() and check that IMU sensor and AHRS are working correctly.
+6. Uncomment lines in setup() to calibate the sensor.
-2. Connect the IMU sensor and radio receiver to your development board according to the selected pinout.
+7. Connect radio receiver to your development board according to the configured pins.
-3. Edit the RC RECEIVER CONFIG section in the main code.
+8. Edit the RC RECEIVER CONFIG section in the main code.
 Either match you RC equipment to the settings, or change the settings to match your RC equipment.
-Uncomment print_rcin_RadioPWM() to check.
+9. Uncomment print_rcin_RadioPWM() to check your radio setup.
-4. Uncomment print_ahrs_RollPitchYaw() and check that IMU sensor and AHRS are working correctly.
-Uncomment lines in setup() to calibate the sensor.
-5. Connect motors (no props) and battery and check that motor outputs are working correctly.
+11. Connect motors (no props) and battery and check that motor outputs are working correctly.
 For debugging, use print_out_MotorCommands() and calibrate_ESCs()
-6. Mount props, go to an wide open space, and FLY!
+12. Mount props, go to an wide open space, and FLY!

+# Change Log

+2023-12-14 Add CRSF/ELRS radio receiver
+2023-12-13 Add Mahony AHRS
+2023-12-11 Add USE_IMU_INTERRUPT for interrupt driven operation
+2023-12-11 Use C++ template for flexible I2C implementations
+2023-12-06 Add setup1() and loop1() for ESP32
+2023-12-06 Add IMU orientation setting
+2023-12-05 Initial release

 # Software Design